ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 Use this method if you need to compile with developer flags on or other special requirements.
 Note, these steps are NOT required for GPU support!
-You can simply compile Hoomd-blue and follow simple instructions above for GPU support.
+You can simply compile HOOMD-blue and follow simple instructions above for GPU support.

 .. code:: bash

     git clone --recursive https://bitbucket.org/glotzer/hoomd-blue hoomd-blue

-You can check out a specific version of hoomd-blue now, if desired:
+You can check out a specific version of HOOMD-blue now, if desired:

 .. code:: bash